-From the Jewish Ghetto, the Pons Fabricius is only one way to access the Isola Tiberina.
-The bridge was built in 62 BC and still stands to this day!
+From the Jewish Ghetto, the Pons Fabricius or Ponte Fabricio is only one way to access the Isola Tiberina.
+The bridge was built in 62 B.C. and still stands to this day.

 1. The Synagogue

 Where better to start than with the cornerstone of the Jewish faith in the Ghetto itself?
-After the walls were breached in 1870 and Italy was reunited, and the temporal power of the popes was over.
-At that point, the Jews in the city received full and equal rights as everyone else in the city.
-It was at this point, that they decided to build a proper place of worship.
+After the walls were breached in 1870, Italy was reunited and the temporal power of the popes was over.
+At that point, the Jews in the city received full and equal rights like everyone else in the city.
+They then decided to build a proper place of worship.

-Osvaldo Armanni and Vincenzo Costa were the two architects who won the competition to build this new synagogue which was to bring new hope to the Jewish population.
-They inaugurated the Synagogue in 1904.
+Osvaldo Armanni and Vincenzo Costa were the two architects who won the commission to build this new synagogue.
+To bring new hope to the Jewish population, they inaugurated the synagogue in 1904.
 While the Jewish population could live wherever they wanted at this point, they decided to build the synagogue within the confines of the Medieval Jewish Ghetto and built it right next to the river.

-If you are in any vantage point of the city, you will always be able to easily recognize the Synagogue right away due to its squared dome.
-They built it in this way on purpose to reflect its Eastern roots and differentiate it from all the rounded church domes that you see in the city.
+If you are in any vantage point of the city, you will always easily recognize the synagogue by its square dome.
+They built it this way on purpose to reflect its Eastern roots and differentiate it from all the rounded church domes that you see in the city.

-Today you can visit the Synagogue when you buy a ticket to the Jewish Museum of Rome.
-In the museum, you can first get an idea of how rich and storied the Jewish culture is in Rome.
-There have been Jewish settlements in Rome dating back 2,200 years ago!
-After walking through the collections, you can visit the great synagogue itself.
+Today, you can visit the synagogue when you buy a ticket to the Jewish Museum of Rome.
+In the museum, you can first get an idea of how rich and storied the Jewish culture is in the city.
+There have been Jewish settlements in Rome dating back 2,200 years.
+Then, after walking through the collections, you can visit the great synagogue itself.
 I highly recommend visiting, since it will give you a completely different perspective of the city.